CedricBone/networks/cedric_bone_project/README.md

 - Check that the file paths are correct
 - Check that the port is not already used
 - Restart the clients

+## Comparison to Standard BitTorrent

+This project implements a custom peer-to-peer file sharing protocol inspired by BitTorrent but **does not strictly follow the official BitTorrent specification**.
+It utilizes similar concepts like a tracker, peers, and `.torrent` metainfo files, but deviates in several key ways:

+*   **Encoding:** Uses standard **JSON** for all network communication (tracker and peer messages) and for the `.torrent` file format, instead of BitTorrent's **Bencoding**.
+*   **Protocols:**
+    *   Uses a custom **TCP-based protocol with JSON messages** for both tracker and peer communication.
+    *   Standard BitTorrent uses HTTP GET requests (with Bencoded responses) for tracker communication and a specific binary peer wire protocol (with messages like `choke`, `have`, `request`, `piece`).
+*   **File Transfer:** This is the most significant simplification.
+This project uses **direct whole-file transfers** between peers.
+A client requests the entire file, and the serving peer sends the entire file content back.
+    *   Standard BitTorrent breaks files into **pieces**, which are requested, transferred, and verified individually using SHA1 hashes.
+This allows downloading from multiple peers simultaneously and ensures piece integrity during transfer.
+*   **Metainfo (`.torrent`) File:** While structurally similar (using `announce` and `info` keys), the format is JSON, uses different hashing (SHA256 likely), and lacks the standard `pieces` (concatenated SHA1 hashes) field used for piece-by-piece verification during download.
+*   **Peer Messages & Logic:** Lacks standard BitTorrent peer messages (`choke`, `unchoke`, `interested`, `not interested`, `have`, `bitfield`, `request`, `piece`, `cancel`) and associated logic like choking algorithms (tit-for-tat, optimistic unchoking).

+In essence, this project provides a functional P2P file sharing system using a simplified, custom approach, rather than being a BitTorrent-compatible client.